NandhithaR/database/README.md

 10.select
 11.project
 12.join
+13.outputtofile

 The user can enter the the name of the functions to get the required queries.
 Once executed the time taken for the query to be executed will be displayed.

 All intermediate results are stored in a hashmap, table{ }

-Following is a description of each function
+All intermediate results are stored in the outputfile - finalOutputFile Following is a description of each function

 inputfromfile: Takes the filename and stores the information in an array table.